lavi-giurgiu/Mo-Li-movies-list/README.md

 # Mo-Li Movies List
 My first React project based on a movies list from [TMDB](https://www.themoviedb.org/)'s API.
 React helped me to quickly and easily update a large number of data coming from two different databases – TMDB’s and mine.
-And also to have a simpler and easier to correct structure of the code structured in components.
+And also to have a simpler and easier to correct composition of the code structured in components.
 All types of lists available in the project:
  - the newest popular released movies at the website opening
  - lists of movies sorted by genre